adafruit/Adafruit_nRF52_Bootloader/README.md

 ## Option 2: Build using Segger Embeded Studio

 For better debugging you can also use [SES](https://www.segger.com/products/development-tools/embedded-studio/).
-The project file is located at `src/segger/nrf52840_bootloader.emProject`.
+The project file is located at `src/segger/Adafruit_nRF52_Bootloader.emProject`.

-> **Note**: SES only flashes the bootloader when you click download, you need to flash Softdevice beforehand if you haven't done so ( use `make flash_sd` mentioned above )
+> **Note**: SES only flashes the bootloader when you click download, you need to flash Softdevice beforehand if you haven't done so ( use `make BOARD=feather52840 sd` mentioned above )